Last Updated on

 When visiting other countries, I love learning fun and interesting facts to allow me to better understand and appreciate the place, the culture and the history.
-If you are thinking about going to Malaysia, here are 12 really cool facts that I have learnt on my travels to this tropical wonderland that I’m sure will blow your mind.
-It is a very diverse and exotic country that has become a very popular travel destination.
+If you are thinking about going to Malaysia, I’ve got you covered.
+Here are 12 really cool facts about Malaysia that I have learnt on my travels to this tropical wonderland.
+I’m sure you will be inspired to visit, or maybe a stopover.
+It is a very diverse and exotic country that has become a very popular travel destination in South East Asia.

 Firstly, Malaysia, as a country, is actually only 56 years old, federation having been in 1963.